You might say Dick LaHood is a true entrepreneur, one of those guys with a real nose for business.

 LaHood opened six LaGondola outlets in 1982.
 In 1983, he started five more.
 In 1984, an additional four restaurants came online.
 “I opened 15 stores without borrowing a penny,” he said.

 LaHood’s formula is simple: Every store does its own baking and makes its own sauce.
 Is the sauce the same at all the locations?
-“Ninety-eight percent the same,” assures John LaHood, 36, Dick’s grandson and manager of the LaGondola restaurant in Peoria, an outlet that still bears the Leonardo’s sign, the eatery Dick LaHood opened at the War Memorial Drive location in 1976.
+“Ninety-eight percent the same,” assures John LaHood, 36, Dick’s son and manager of the LaGondola restaurant in Peoria, an outlet that still bears the Leonardo’s sign, the eatery Dick LaHood opened at the War Memorial Drive location in 1976.

 That’s another part of the LaHood formula: hiring family members whenever possible.
 A third LaHood generation now runs the LaGondola restaurant in Creve Coeur, an outlet opened 40 years ago by LaHood, his wife Patty, her sister Judy, and her husband Bobby Weaver.